fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 ## Conclusion

 We tried to understand build system in general and Gradle in particular, and looked into features of Gradle build system that are often confusing - cache and plugins system.

+For further reading, you can check [this repo](https://github.com/android/gradle-recipes/) with a lot of examples of Gradle tasks and plugins for Android development.

 Hope you found this article useful.
 If you have anything to add or want to discuss some point regarding this article, feel free to open an issue on Github or reach me out in Twitter.
 Cheers!